Report: 75% Growth in 2023

-The ‘Sustainable Energy in America 2024 Factbook’, a collaborative effort between BCSE and Bloomberg New Energy Finance (BNEF), reveals that the US added an unprecedented 35.3GW of new solar capacity in 2023.
-This staggering figure underscores the nation’s commitment to transitioning towards sustainable energy sources.
+The ‘Sustainable Energy in America 2024 Factbook’, a collaborative effort between BCSE and Bloomberg New Energy Finance (BNEF), reveals that the US added 35.3GW of new solar capacity in 2023.
+This figure proves the nation’s commitment to transitioning towards renewables.

 Sectoral Breakdown

-• Commercial and Residential Contributions: The commercial and industrial, as well as residential rooftop sectors, collectively contributed 11.6GW of new solar capacity.
-This distributed approach highlights the increasing adoption of solar energy at various scales of consumption.
+- Commercial and Residential Contributions: The commercial and industrial, as well as residential rooftop sectors, contributed 11.6GW of new solar capacity.
+This distributed approach highlights the increasing adoption of commercial solar energy in various states coast to coast.

 Solar Surpasses Wind

-The report sheds light on an intriguing trend – for the eighth consecutive year, solar installations outpaced wind additions in the US.
+The report sheds light on a common trend for the eighth consecutive year, solar installations outpaced wind additions in the US.
 While wind energy remains a significant player, constituting 44.1% of renewable energy generation capacity, solar is swiftly closing the gap.

 Despite the impressive growth in solar capacity, challenges persist, particularly regarding grid connections.
 Grid connection issues have disproportionately affected the wind sector, indicating a pressing need for infrastructural improvements to support renewable energy integration.

-The report underscores the positive spillover effects of renewable energy expansion, extending to adjacent industries such as manufacturing and battery storage.
+The report mentions the positive spillover effects of renewable energy expansion, extending to adjacent industries such as manufacturing and battery storage.

 Manufacturing Boost